 For the full study, visit: https://www.sciencedirect.com/science/article/pii/S0363811117302618

-Adrianna Santiago is a student at the University of Florida studying public relations and sociology.
-She is passionate about photography, story-telling, and people!
-She can be found on all social media as @adriannalsantia.
+Adrianna Santiago is a member of the IPR Street Team.
+She is a student at the University of Florida studying public relations and sociology.
+Follow her on Twitter @adriannalsantia.